Find out the 'place of supply' rules for passenger transport and the VAT zero rating of public passenger transport if you supply it in the UK.

 This notice applies to supplies made on or after 1 January 2021.

 It applies to supplies made in both Great Britain and Northern Ireland unless otherwise stated.
 References to UK should be construed accordingly.

 This notice explains the place of supply rules for passenger transport and the zero rating of public passenger transport supplied in the UK.

 This notice has been updated to reflect changes to the VAT treatment of supplies of goods and services following the UK’s departure from the European Union.

 1.3 Passenger transport services

 Passenger transport services are supplied when a vehicle, ship or aircraft is provided together with a driver or crew, for the carriage of passengers.
 This may also include any incidental services.
 “Vehicle” includes trains and other land-based transport.
 If you hire a vehicle, ship or aircraft to a customer without a driver or crew, then you do not supply passenger transport services, but a means of transport.

 If you hire a vehicle, ship or aircraft to a customer with a driver or crew but do not transport anyone or anything anywhere then you do not supply a transport service.

-Notice 744C ships, aircraft and associated services explains hiring in more detail.
+Notice 744C ships, trains, aircraft and associated services explains hiring in more detail.